yyoshimula/yoshimuLibrary/README.md

 This repository contains MATLAB code and data for various simulations, estimation algorithms, and control models developed in the context of spacecraft engineering and orbital mechanics research.

 Main applications include:
+- attitude representations and their transformation (e.g., Euler angles to quaternions)
-- Lightcurve-based attitude and deformation estimation
+- Light curve-based attitude estimation
 - Solar sail dynamics modeling
-- Orbit estimation and filtering (e.g., Kalman Filter, UKF, IMM, etc.)
+- Orbit estimation and filtering (e.g., Kalman Filter, UKF, CKF, etc.)
-- Control algorithms for space structures

 ---

 ## Requirements

 - MATLAB R2024a or later
-- Optimization Toolbox
-- Aerospace Toolbox
-- Signal Processing Toolbox (optional)
 - Git LFS installed

 ---